Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-installation.md

 ## Install on web

-### Step 1 : Get the customized plugin script from [Kommunicate dashboard](https://dashboard.kommunicate.io/dashboard).
+### Step 1 : Get the customized plugin script from Kommunicate dashboard.

 Create your account by signing up for [Kommunicate](https://dashboard.kommunicate.io/signup).
-If you already have a Kommunicate account, log in to your account and go to `Settings -> Install` section and copy the script.
+If you already have a Kommunicate account, log in to your account and go to [install](https://dashboard.kommunicate.io/settings/install) section and copy the script.

 Or